carboneio/carbone/doc/webserver.md

 By default, carbone-ee starts without authentication.
 To activate it, the option `--authentication` must be added through the CLI or set `authentication : true` in a configuration file.
 When activated, all APIs are protected by authentication except `GET /render.carbone.io/render/:renderId` and `GET /status`.

+Why `GET /render.carbone.io/render/:renderId` is not protected?
+  - `:renderId` contains the custom report name in base64, concatenated with a 22-characters-long Cryptographically Secure Pseudo-Random Number with unbiased (ie secure) tranformation.
+It is somehow a unique password for each rendered report.
+It is better than any authentication mechanism.
+  - `:renderId` is ephemeral, the resource becomes inaccessible once the file is downloaded.
+  - The report can be easily downloaded in any browsers / reverse-proxy / application without complex authentication mechanisms

 The authentication mechanism is based on `ES512` JWT tokens.

 The token must be passed in `Authorization` header exactly like the SaaS version https://carbone.io/api-reference.html#choose-carbone-version